Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * Optional: no
     * *Returns* \
       [Result](#result)
-        * S = Unordered collection of asset class IDs (String) with their new respective quantities (Int128). \
+        * S = Unordered collection of asset labels (String) with their new respective quantities (Int128). \
           The assets contained in this address after the change.
-This is given by a collection of mappings from asset class to their respective quantities.
-See the [structure of the asset class](#structure-of-an-asset-class-string) for more information.
+This is given by a collection of mappings from asset label to their respective quantities.
+See the [structure of the asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
-            * Asset class is invalid
+            * Asset label is invalid
             * An I/O or database error that is unrelated to the parameters passed by the caller.

 * ``` removeAssets ``` \
   Remove assets from the address.
 This is not a source of truth and if misused can lead to inconsistencies between the local wallet and the blockchain.
 The intended use case is to update the local wallet after a transfer from this address took place.
     * *Parameters*
-        * ``` assetClass ``` \
+        * ``` assetLabel ``` \
-          The identifier of the asset class denoting which type of asset we are removing.
-See the [structure of the asset class](#structure-of-an-asset-class-string) for more information.
+          The identifying asset label denoting which type of asset we are removing.
+See the [structure of the asset label](#structure-of-an-asset-label) for more information.
             * Type: String
             * Optional: no
         * ``` quantity ``` \